frank-leitner/portswigger-websecurity-academy/02-authentication/Username_enumeration_via_response_timing/README.md

 ### Login

-Log in with the username and password combination (if the browser is still on lockout, intercept the request and manually add the header), or simply use Burps 'Request in browser' feature to avoid typing results in:
+I log in with the username and password combination (if the browser is still on lockout, intercept the request and manually add the header), or simply use Burps 'Request in browser' feature to avoid typing results in and the lab updates to

 ![success](img/success.png)